hakavlad/nohang/README.md

     - [x] Handle `UnicodeDecodeError` if victim name consists of many unicode characters
     - [x] Fix `mlockall()` using `MCL_ONFAULT` and lock all memory by default
     - [x] Add initial support for `PSI` (using `some avg10` in `/proc/pressure/memory`, need Linux 4.20+)
-    - [ ] Redesign of the config
-    - [ ] Decrease CPU usage: ignore `zram` by default
+    - [x] Improve modifing badness via matching with regular expressions:
+        - [x] Adding the ability to set many different `badness_adj` for processes depending on the matching `name`, `cmdline` and `euid` with the specified regular expressions
+        - [x] Fix: replace `re.fullmatch()` by `re.search()`
     - [ ] Improve user input validation
     - [ ] Redesign of the GUI notifications
-    - [ ] Improve modifing badness via matching with regular expressions:
-        - [x] Adding the ability to set many different `badness_adj` for processes depending on the matching `name`, `cmdline` and `euid` with the specified regular expressions
-        - [x] Fix: replace `re.fullmatch()` by `re.search()`
-        - [ ] Validation RE patterns at startup

 - [v0.1](https://github.com/hakavlad/nohang/releases/tag/v0.1), 2018-11-23: Initial release